bracko-3/RentMinder/README.md

 #### Examples
 2.1

-Given the water/sewer bill for the current month has been inputted.
+Given the water/sewer bill , $75.80 , for the current month has been inputted.
 When I click the save button.
-Then all household members will get a water/sewer bill reminder sent to their phone.
+Then all household members will get a water/sewer bill reminder of $75.80 sent to their phone.

 2.2

-Given the electric/gas bill for the current month has been inputted.
+Given the electric/gas bill ,  $230 , for the current month has been inputted.
 When I click the save button.
-Then all household members will get an electric/gas bill reminder sent to their phone.
+Then all household members will get an electric/gas bill reminder of $230 sent to their phone.

 2.3

-Given the wifi bill for the current month has been inputted.
+Given the wifi bill , $60 , for the current month has been inputted.
 When I click the save button.
-Then all household members will get a wifi bill reminder sent to their phone.
+Then all household members will get a wifi bill reminder of $60 sent to their phone.

 ## Class Diagram